TITLE 68: PROFESSIONS AND OCCUPATIONS

-1) a signed and completed application on forms provided by the Division;
+1) A signed and completed application in a format provided by the Division;

-3) a certification that the applicant has attended and successfully completed a 6 hour instructor development course.
-This course may be the same as the 6 hour instructor training and development course set forth in Section 1450.1115(a)(3)(A).
-For actively licensed pre-license instructors, attendance at the 12 hour pre-license instructor training program set forth in Section 1450.1115(a)(3) will satisfy this requirement for CE instructor licensees.
-The 6 hour instructor training and development course shall not count towards leasing agent, broker, managing broker CE or pre-license instructor renewal requirements.
+3) A certification that the applicant has attended and successfully completed a 6-hour instructor development course.
+This course may be the same as the 6-hour instructor training and development course set forth in Section 1450.1115(a)(3)(A).
+The 6-hour instructor training and development course shall not count towards residential leasing agent, broker, managing broker CE or pre-license instructor renewal requirements.

 b) Applicants for a CE instructor license shall meet at least one of the following criteria:

-2) be currently admitted to practice law and for the immediately preceding 3 years, been engaged in real estate related work as part of the active practice of law, or taught real estate pre-license courses;
+2) Be currently admitted to practice law and, for the immediately preceding 3 years, have been engaged in real estate related work as part of the active practice of law, or taught real estate pre-license courses;

-6) be licensed or certified to engage in the business of certified real estate appraiser, certified mortgage loan originator, home inspector, auctioneer, or certified public accountant, or other related profession as established by the Department for the immediately preceding 3 years; or
+6) Have been licensed or certified to engage in the business of certified real estate appraiser, certified mortgage loan originator, home inspector, auctioneer, or certified public accountant, or other related profession as established by the Division for the immediately preceding 3 years; or

-d) The Division shall notify the applicant in writing of its decision.
+c) The Division shall notify the applicant in writing of its decision.
 The Division may restrict a CE instructor's license to teaching only certain CE courses or certain types of CE courses.
-In the event the application is denied, the reasons will be provided and the applicant advised that the applicant may request a hearing on the merits as provided for in Section 20-60 of the Act and Article 10 of the Illinois Administrative Procedure Act.
+In the event the application is denied, the reasons will be provided and the applicant advised that the applicant may request a hearing on the merits pursuant to Section 20-60 of the Act and Article 10 of the Illinois Administrative Procedure Act.

-e) A CE instructor who wishes to teach any core curriculum or broker management CE course shall also hold a valid pre-license instructor license in addition to holding a valid CE instructor license.
+d) A CE instructor who holds a CE instructor license may only teach CE elective courses.
+If the CE instructor wishes to teach any CE core curriculum or broker management CE courses, the instructor must also hold a valid pre-license instructor license.